benkehoe/aws-whoami/README.md

 ## Install

-I recommend you install [`pipx`](https://pipxproject.github.io/pipx/), which installs the tool in an isolated virtualenv while linking the script you need.
+I recommend you install `aws-whoami` with [`pipx`](https://pipxproject.github.io/pipx/), which installs the tool in an isolated virtualenv while linking the script you need.

 ```bash
 # with pipx